Skip to main content

 Break.direct

-Moreover, the following template script allows to catch the CPU at the reset vector (Armv8 only):
+Moreover, the following template script allows catching the CPU at the reset vector (Armv8 only):

 // This example outlines a rough scheme how a CPU could be reset via a custom